 Wallingford in Rutland County, Vermont — The American Northeast (New England)

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Old Stone Shop (approx. 0.3 miles away); Rural Otter Creek Valley Multiple Resource Area (approx. 1.1 miles away); Kingsley Grist Mill (approx. 4 miles away); Thomas Morgan House (approx. Brown Bridge (approx. 7.1 miles away); A. W. Gray & Sons (approx. 7.2 miles away); Middletown Springs War Memorial (approx. 7.2 miles away); George Schmitt (approx. 8˝ miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+Wallingford Revolutionary War Memorial (within shouting distance of this marker); Ralph H. Pickett Veterans Memorial Park (about 600 feet away, measured in a direct line); Paul P. Harris (approx. 0.3 miles away); Rural Otter Creek Valley Multiple Resource Area Kingsley Grist Mill (approx. 4.3 miles away); Ira Town Hall c.1800 (approx. 6.2 miles away); Thomas Morgan House (approx. 7 miles away); A. W. Gray & Sons (approx. 7.1 miles away).
 Touch for a list and map of all markers in Wallingford.

 Credits.
 This page was last revised on August 29, 2016.
-This page originally submitted on June 27, 2016, by Dennis Gilkenson of Saxtons River, Vermont.
-This page has been viewed 184 times since then.
+It was originally submitted on June 27, 2016, by Dennis Gilkenson of Saxtons River, Vermont.
+This page has been viewed 248 times since then and 14 times this year.
 Photos: 1. submitted on June 27, 2016, by Dennis Gilkenson of Saxtons River, Vermont.
-2, 3, 4, 5. submitted on August 29, 2016, by Kevin Craft of Bedford, Quebec. • Bill Pfingsten was the editor who published this page.
+2, 3. submitted on August 29, 2016, by Kevin Craft of Bedford, Quebec. • Bill Pfingsten was the editor who published this page.